The MA Program in the Social Sciences (MAPSS)

 Students can declare an interest in the Formation of Knowledge MAPSS concentration by signing up for our MAPSS students mailing list below.
 The Formation of Knowledge concentration requires all students to enroll in the SIFK Core: Ways of Knowing, offered in Winter 2022.
 Moreover, all students are expected to take graduate courses offered by SIFK faculty and to arrange MA thesis supervision by directly contacting faculty.
 The Stevanovich Institute on the Formation of Knowledge holds regular workshops and events.
 All MAPSS students are encouraged to attend and form part of our vibrant community.
 The MAPSS Formation of Knowledge concentration can be taken in combination with other MAPSS certificates and concentrations.

-Click here to learn more about the MAPSS Formation of Knowledge Concentration
+Click here to learn more about the MAPSS Formation of Knowledge Concentration and declare your intention for the concentration.

 The Stevanovich Institute on the Formation of Knowledge offers a broad range of courses cross-listed with a broad range of departments at the University of Chicago, including History, the Committee on Conceptual and Historical Studies of Science, Comparative Race and Ethnic Studies, Psychology, Sociology, Anthropology, and Comparative Human Development.